fsprojects/FAKE/help/markdown/dotnet-nuget.md

 `@copyright@` | `Copyright`
-`@dependencies@` | a combination of `Dependencies` and `DependenciesByFramework` `@references@` | a combination of `References` and `ReferencesByFramework` `@files@` | a list of source, target, and exclude strings for files to be included in the nuget package
+`@dependencies@` | a combination of `Dependencies` and `DependenciesByFramework` `@references@` | a combination of `References` and `ReferencesByFramework` `@contentFiles@` | a list of [contentFiles](https://docs.microsoft.com/en-us/nuget/reference/nuspec#using-the-contentfiles-element-for-content-files) to be included in the nuget package
+`@files@` | a list of source, target, and exclude strings for files to be included in the nuget package

 ## Setting up the build script